duchuycao15/duchuycao15/README.md

 ## Hi there 👋
-LEGO LOVERS, - Love buiding stuffs
+LEGO LOVERS, - Love buiding stuffs and love to learn

 💻 10+ years in tech with hands-on experience in both hardware and software, good at English, Vietnamese